A day in the life of a locum Intensive Care doctor

 David finds that what makes his locum shifts easier is that “often the type of people working in Intensive Care are very laid back and very friendly.”

 David, who previously spent six months working as a doctor on an antarctic base likes mixing career with adventure.
-Locum work appeals to him because he gets to visit new hospitals and new locations.
+Locum work appeals to him because he visits new hospitals and new locations.

 Originally from the UK, David observes that there are many similarities between the places but “ I think the dramatics of the landscape is very different.”

-From a work perspective, David likes the fact that Kiwis “are quite laid back which is nice.
-It gives you the ability to find that work/life balance that I was after.”
+From a work perspective, David likes that Kiwis “are quite laid back, which is nice.
+It allows you to find that work-life balance that I was after.”